 Oral appliance therapy is proven by research to work when an experienced, highly trained Sleep Medicine dentist makes the appliance.

-Dr. Harper will work with you on an individual basis to choose the right oral appliance for your needs.
+Dr. Harper will work with you individually to choose the right oral appliance for your needs.
 There are several important factors to take into consideration.
 For example, we will examine the structure of your jaw and the severity of your sleep disorder.
 We will also work with you to fully maximize your dental and medical benefits.

 Patients of Dr. Harper can access our patient-only video portal to learn more about caring for and using an oral appliance.